-In Finland, transitions from one education level to another and to the labor market should be as flexible as possible.
+In Finland, transitions from one education level to another and to the labour market should be as flexible as possible.
 Further, education has become more and more essential tool to increase the efficiency of production, prevent and reduce unemployment, introduction of technology, and maintenance and improving international competitiveness.

-In Germany, the private early childhood care institutions are becoming more popular based on the relatively individual approach of education for parents but these parents particularly for (single) parents need financial support of government to provide comprehensive services.
-With respect to school students' competencies, stronger support by volunteers may increase the reading competencies of primary school students (with and without migration background).
-Regarding adult or vocational Learning, most of the companies in metal and electronics industries in Bavaria wanted their employees to learn the required knowledge about new processes or products in a shorter time period.
-Therefore, blended-Learning systems are becoming more and more attractive for companies.
+In Germany, the private early childhood care institutions are becoming more popular based on the relatively individual approach of education for parents; these parents, particularly single parents, need financial support from government to get access to comprehensive services.
+With respect to school students'

+competencies, stronger support by volunteers may increase the reading competencies of primary school students (with and without migration background).
+Regarding adult or vocational learning, most of the companies in metal and electronics industries in Bavaria wanted their employees to learn the required knowledge about new processes or products in a shorter time period.
+Therefore, blended-learning systems are becoming more and more attractive for companies.
 The opportunities to achieve a high salary with this further education diploma encourage participation in Lifelong Learning.